dwilsondev/sage-animated-image-generator/README.md

 Sage Animated Image Generator (SAIG) is a simple Webapp for creating animated GIFs, animated PNGs, and animated WebP images.

 # Features
-* Generate Animated GIFs, WebP, and PNGs from mp4 video, PNG/JPG/WebP stills, or a zip containing images.
+* Generate Animated GIFs, WebP, and PNGs from PNG/JPG/TIF/WebP stills, mp4 video, or a zip containing images.
-* Generate mp4 video from animated GIFs.
+* Convert mp4 video to animated GIFs.
-* Supports insane high quality animated GIFs (requires gifski)
+* Generate high quality animated GIFs (requires gifski)
 * Options for animation resolution, framerate, and looping.
 * Create animated images from a portion of video using start and stop timestamps. (experimental)
 * Supports drag and drop to quickly generate animated images.